-Radford University has initiated an intensive retention and high impact practices effort to engage students immediately upon their arrival to campus.
-The University contracted with industry leader Noel Levitz to develop a holistic retention plan, is researching best practices for student assistance programs, implemented an undergraduate research initiative, is developing yoked instructional and student engagement opportunities, and is evaluating enhancements for career services and experiential learning opportunities.
+The University has renewed its emphasis on enrollment planning and management.
+As a result, the University has recently undertaken a reorganization to create a Division of Enrollment Management with a dedicated Vice President to continue to strengthen the student body and ensure dependable fiscal resources for years to come.
+As part of this effort, the University also maintains an intensive retention and High Impact Practice effort to engage students immediately upon their arrival to campus.
+The University contracted with industry leader Ruffalo Noel Levitz to develop a holistic retention plan; is researching best practices for student assistance programs; implemented an undergraduate research initiative; is developing yoked instructional and student engagement opportunities; and is evaluating enhancements for career services and experiential learning opportunities.
 The University has always been an institution that fosters an environment in which all students can find success both inside and outside of the classroom.
 Furthermore, retention and graduation rates have historically been above the national average of comparable peer institutions.
-Enhancing these longstanding achievements is an integral focus for the institution over the next biennium.
+Enhancing these longstanding achievements is an integral focus for the institution over the next several bienniums.